Haim (band): Critical reception

 Critical reaction to Haim has mostly been positive.
 PopMatters' Matt James wrote "It'd be hard to truly dislike Haim.
 They're an eminently likeable, albeit slightly kooky, trio whose story already bears the frisson of legend."
 Writing for The Guardian, Alexis Petridis praised the band's songwriting abilities, saying it "has a certain kind of glossily depthless pop perfection down pat".
 The band's sound has been described as "nu-folk-meets-nineties-R&B" and "music that sounds like it was written on a lakeside retreat attended by Stevie Nicks, John Waite and En Vogue".

 In her survey of pop music in 2013, Observer critic Kitty Empire praised the band for "using the vector of harmonies to splice R&B with 1970s soft rock.
 They laid waste, too, to a herd of ghastly old hobby horses about guitar bands being unmarketable and record sales only being tied to women's state of undress."
 In 2013, The Independent was more ambivalent about the band, saying there was "an insubstantiality at their core" of their music, as they "plug unashamedly" into the heritage of acts such as Fleetwood Mac and the Bangles, ultimately finding Haim as "Okay, but not much more".

+After the release of Women in Music Pt.
+III, critical reception continued to improve.
+Pitchfork praised the "evolution" of the band, calling its songwriting "more nuanced, more self-aware, and frequently darker than ever before" and explaining that the album demonstrated Haim being "eminently proficient musicians, entertainers, and 'women in music,' but full of flaws and contradictions, becoming something much greater."
+The magazine awarded the album an 8.6 rating.
+The Independent called the album "fearless" and "effervescent" and gave it five stars, noting that the band had left behind their trademark "sunny, classic-rock-indebted sound" for "a dark road."